hrucchetto/bcraapi/README.md

 ## Analysis

-`dashboad.py` contains the code to build a streamlit application to visualize some of the variable we get from the API.
+`dashboad.py` contains the code to build a streamlit application to visualize some of the variables we get using the API.
 You can check a preliminar version [here](https://bcraapi.streamlit.app/).

 ## Contact